-If people had a longer life and a larger perspective more would appreciate that soils (Fig. 1) are living things and that they demonstrate many of the properties that we associate with organisms.
+If people had a longer life and were more observant of what is below their feet perhaps they would appreciate that soils (Fig. 1) are living things and that they demonstrate many of the properties that we associate with organisms.
 They are dynamic entities that develop through time in an orderly and predictable way and are characterized by a number of processes that involve matter and energy transformations.
 However, they do not have boundaries in space or time and, since they are not discrete, they do not reproduce.
 In an ecological sense, they are communities possessing a variety of living components that collectively, in conjunction with physical processes, carry out a variety of functions.
 Observers often consider soils to be an abiotic medium in which organisms grow, but the actions of the organisms in the soil are often so intertwined with the physical processes occurring there that it is pointless to try to separate them, other than to acknowledge that the relative importance of the activities of organisms in the soil vs. the physical processes varies greatly between different types of soils.

 The D’s of Dirt—Deeds, Dynamic, Diverse